- Find A Local Agent

-Medicare Supplement statistics and data shared here may be used with credit or acknowledgement to the American Association for Medicare Supplement Insurance.
+Information shared here may be used with credit or acknowledgement to the American Association for Medicare Supplement Insurance.
+Links to our website (www.MedicareSupp.org) are appreciated.
+Articles (or webpages) that link to our website will be promoted by the organization.

 Sales of Medigap policies continue to increase year over year.

-In 2016, some 13.1 million Americans owned a Medicare Supplement insurance policy.
+In 2018, some 14.1 million Americans owned a Medicare Supplement insurance (Medigap) policy.

 That number represents an increase compared to the 9.7 million who owned a Medigap policy in 2010.